 Photo by Joel Devereux

-Agency, Communications, Comparative Politics, International Relations, Leadership Theory and Practice, Migration, and Social Capital.
+Agency, Communications, Comparative Politics, Humanitarian Action, International Relations, Leadership Theory and Practice, Migration, Political Inclusion, and Social Capital.

 Biography

-In addition to his dedication to research and thirty-five years of experience instructing and teaching, Daniel has spent eleven years in international civil service.
-He supports the Displacement Tracking Matrix (DTM) communications efforts in humanitarian response, part of the Global Data Institute at International Organization for Migration (IOM).
-Activities involving DTM monitor and track displaced populations' movements and evolving needs in one hundred countries.
+In addition to his dedication to academia and practice teaching, Daniel advocates for civil service.
+A skilled professional at the UN level for eleven years, most of that time supporting the Displacement Tracking Matrix (DTM) media and communications efforts in humanitarian responses at International Organization for Migration (IOM).
+Activities involving DTM monitor and track human mobility, including displaced populations' evolving needs and journeys in one hundred countries.
 Meanwhile, IOM is the leading intergovernmental organisation in the field of migration.
-Fully integrated into the United Nations system, IOM helps advance a comprehensive and coordinated response to address the crucial needs of migrants.
+Fully integrated into the UN system, IOM helps advance a comprehensive and coordinated response assisting migrants in numerous contexts.

-Daniel earned his academic credentials at Griffith University (Queensland, Australia), Humboldt Universität zu Berlin (Berlin, Germany), and Capilano University (North Vancouver, Canada).
+Daniel developed his initial research on high-risk migration at Griffith University (Queensland, Australia) and Humboldt Universität zu Berlin (Germany).
+His journey as a political scientist began at Capilano University (North Vancouver, Canada).

 Szabo, D.W.
 (2023).
 Extraordinary Decisions® Network-Derived Social Capital as a Survival Strategy on Routes Through the Sahara Desert [Doctoral thesis, Griffith University]. doi.org/10.25904/1912/4988